svn2github/xvid4psp/DSS2/README.txt

    value to 10, 20,... or probably 100 and even more (for ts\m2ts files).
 Or repack your file to something more seekable.
 Or use DGDecNV.
 8. Added "subsm" setting (int, default = 0, if < 0 rounded to 0):
    0 = do not load subs (or "old method of building the Graph").
-   1 = try to Render the first pin with MEDIATYPE_Subtitle or MEDIATYPE_Text, if GrapthBuilder can't render this pin - you will get an error.
+   1 = try to Render the first pin with MEDIATYPE_Subtitle or MEDIATYPE_Text, if GraphBuilder can't render this pin - you will get an error.
    2+ = 1 + force loading of DirectVobSub to the Graph.
 If not installed (failed to CoCreateInstance) - it will be loaded directly from VSFilter.dll.
         If Haali Media Splitter is used with "Autoload VSFilter = Yes" - DSS2 will not load DirectVobSub, assuming that it will be loaded by Haali.
 9. Added "lavs" and "lavd" options (string, default = "").
 When not an empty string (not a ""), LAVSplitter and\or LAVVideo will be used.
    You can also pass some settings to LAVFilters via this keys.
-   9.1 Available options for LAVSplitter and default values are "l3 vc2 sm2 sl[] sa[] ti0", where:
+   9.1 Available options for LAVSplitter and default values are "l3 vc2 sm2 sl[] sa[] es0 ti0", where:
        l3 (l - Load, loading mode, from 0 to 3):
           0 = load LAVSplitter from system (must be installed\registered), do not apply custom settings (all other settings below will be ignored).
           1 = load LAVSplitter directly from LAVSplitter.ax, do not apply custom settings.
 If not installed, LAVSplitter will use default settings,